kedio-labs/olaki/README.md

 Rules exist to decide what devices should be added to the overall map based on compatibility level for each OS.
 See [appConfig.json](./appConfig.json).

-The main logic complexity stems from the variety of ways data is collected, from well structured JSON payload to website scraping.
+The main logic complexity stems from the variety of ways data is collected, from well-structured JSON payload to website scraping.

 ## Contributing